lilissun/cleancode/README.md

 we can have a pretty long function filled by if-else conditions.
 This can be problematic for maintenance in a long run.
 (Yes.
 Even though it has such a simple logic form, we cannot put it in our code.)

+### Lang - take advantages of the language you use